 Visible damage or rot: signals it’s time for a replacement rather than repair.

-When multiple issues appear, full replacement often becomes more cost-effective.
+When multiple issues appear, full replacementoften is more cost-effective.
 At Fusion Windows & Doors we offer free consultations to help homeowners decide between repair and upgrading to modern, energy-efficient models.

 When 20 Years Becomes the Turning Point